buzzdecafe/buzzdecafe.github.com/_posts/2013-09-27-the-tao-of-lambda-deduping.md

 I hope this example demonstrates that functional programming isn't all ivory tower stuff.
 In fact, it can be used to improve real code.

+## Update

+Scott Sauyet has provided [tests for the code above](http://jsbin.com/oCAvAtU/1); also see the [tests' source code](http://jsbin.com/oCAvAtU/1/edit).
+Scott also took it another step by currying the `some` function and producing even leaner code.